wpbeirut/infinitscroll/readme.md

 # Objective
 Best practice in using infinitscroll on wordpress, and how to use the admin-ajax.php for ajax calls.

+# how to clone it.
+just clone the link such git clone (url) on your wp-content/themes folder. go to apearance , themes , and activate the wpbeirut-infinitscroll theme.

 ## Building the Ajax Function
 We will use WordPress' ajax functionality to make the call for this pagination.
 First we prepare the basic function for our pagination, please insert the following code to your theme's functions.php